Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Note:

 • Instructions on how to make a copy are provided towards the bottom of this article.
-Follow along the article below and use the tracker to make sense as you go.
+Follow along below and use the tracker as you go.

 • The template is populated with mock data to get you started.
 You can delete the sample data once you get going.